 1.5 Rules concerning the taking of evidence

-If it is necessary to collect evidence from outside the territorial jurisdiction of the court conducting proceedings in a matter, the court hearing the matter may make a ruling for performance, by letter of request, of a procedural act by the court within whose territorial jurisdiction the evidence can be taken.
-A letter of request is complied with pursuant to the procedure established for performance of the procedural act applied for in the letter.
-The participants in the proceedings are notified of the time and place of the procedural act; however, the absence of a participant in the proceedings does not prevent the letter of request from being complied with.
-Minutes of procedural acts and evidence taken on compliance with a letter of request are sent promptly to the court hearing the matter.
-If the court conducting proceedings takes evidence in a matter on the basis of a letter of request and consequently a dispute arises which cannot be settled by that court but needs to be settled in order for evidence to continue to be taken, the court conducting the proceedings in the main case settles the dispute.
-If the court complying with a letter of request finds that, in order to better adjudicate on the matter, it would be reasonable to transfer the duty of taking evidence to another court, the court submits a request to this effect to the other court and informs the participants in the proceedings of this.
+If evidence has to be taken outside of the territorial jurisdiction of the court hearing the case, the latter may, by letter of request, order the performance of the procedural act by the court within the territorial jurisdiction of which the evidence can be taken.
+A letter of request is complied with pursuant to the rules established for the performance of the procedural act applied for in the letter of request.
+The participants in proceedings are notified of the time and place of the procedural act; however, the absence of a participant in proceedings does not prevent compliance with the letter of request.
+Minutes of procedural acts and evidence taken upon compliance with a letter of request are sent to the court hearing the case without delay.
+If, in the course of the taking of evidence by the court conducting proceedings on the basis of a letter of request, a dispute arises which may not be resolved by that court but continuation of the taking of evidence depends on the resolution of the dispute, the court hearing the main case will resolve the dispute.
+If the court complying with a letter of request finds that in order to better adjudicate the case, it would be reasonable to transfer the duty of taking of evidence to another court, it will submit a request to this effect to the other court and inform the participants in proceedings thereof.

 1.6 Written procedure

 A simplified procedure case may be reviewed in a written procedure.
 The court will then guarantee that the fundamental rights and freedoms and the essential procedural rights of the participants in proceedings are observed and that a participant in proceedings will be heard if he or she so requests.
 A court session need not be held for this purpose.
 The court may waive a written pre-trial procedure or the court session.